 Tennis-Five nations seal Davis Cup Finals debuts

 Ecuador, Sweden, Hungary, Czech Republic and Austria will all be in next week's draw for the 18-nation showdown at La Caja Magica in the Spanish capital in November, having missed the inaugural finals last year when the international teams event was revamped.
-Ecuador's 3-0 victory over Japan was perhaps not as surprising as it sounds as hosts Japan were without Kei Nishikori because of injury and world number 48 Yoshihito Nishioka who did not travel because he was concerned that the coronavirus crisis would prevent his return to the United States.
+Ecuador's 3-0 victory over Japan was less surprising than it might look as hosts Japan were without Kei Nishikori because of injury and world number 48 Yoshihito Nishioka, who did not travel because he was concerned that the coronavirus crisis would prevent his return to the United States.

 The match in Miki was played with no fans.
 The South Americans made light of the strange environment, however, with Gonzalo Escobar and Diego Hidalgo securing the winning point in a decisive doubles victory over Ben McLachlan and Yasutaka Uchiyama.